Library-of-Computing/paper/README.md

-# paper
+# Paper
-Template repository to create a research paper
+Template repository to create a research paper for Library of Computing